 Hi!
 I’m Mia (she/her).
 I am a psychotherapist and certified mindfulness teacher who works with adolescents and adults, with a specialty in (pre-)college/grad students and young adults.
 My background is in teaching, research, the performing arts, and technology, which informs my current work.
 I have a creative approach and enjoy being challenged to think outside of the box!
 I completed my 200-hour mindfulness meditation teacher training at The Interdependence Project in NYC and my MSW at New York University.
-I also hold a humanities PhD from Cornell University and have over a decade of experience working in Higher Education.
+I also hold a PhD in musicology from Cornell University and have over a decade of experience working in Higher Education.

 Kintsugi, n.
 The Japanese art of repairing broken pottery with gold, so when it is put back together the result is even more beautiful than the original.

 I am based at a practice in Westchester, NY—Ilana Rosenberg, Ph.D. & Associates—but currently seeing all clients through teletherapy.
 If you are located in other parts of NY state, I am happy to continue with teletherapy after the option of in-person services resumes.

 I believe that therapy has the power to help us feel less alone and change the way we view ourselves.
 If you’ve ever felt like there’s something wrong with you, that the things you struggle with are somehow “easier” for others, or that you’ll only be ok if you do X, Y, & Z, I might be a good fit for you.